Ozarks Studies Symposium Schedule

 9 a.m.

-Welcome: Dr. Dennis Lancaster, Chancellor, Missouri State University-West Plains
+Welcome: Dr. Dennis Lancaster, Chancellor emeritus, Missouri State University-West Plains

 Description:

-• Jared Phillips, Teaching Associate Professor of History, University of Arkansas
+• James Fowler, Professor Emeritus, University of Central Arkansas

 Description: